efrancis19/Eoin-Website/README.md

 ## Description
 This website demonstrates much of my skills relating to Javascript such as changing the appearance of the website by clicking a button and the use of an if statement in a prompt.
 I have also included a base CSS design that I will continue to improve in the future.
+Note: Due to technical difficulties I will be transferring much of the content of this repository to the my_website repository.

 ## Getting started